iGlobal Forum Special Report: Secondary Markets, Prime Opportunities

 - Mar 06, 2015

 How do you pick a secondary market?
-An expert panel offered answers to that pressing question this week at iForum Global’s annual Real Estate Private Equity Summit in New York City.
+An expert panel offered answers to that pressing question this week at iGlobal Forum’s annual Real Estate Private Equity Summit in New York City.

 Though the views of the investors, analysts and advisers varied considerably, common threads emerged.
 “It’s a southern and western play,” explained Jeff Adler, the panel’s moderator and vice president at Matrix.
 ‘It’s mostly where jobs are being created and where there is a moderate supply” of attractive product.
 In addition, he noted, “You’re looking for places that have good intellectual capital,” typically in the form of technology, healthcare, energy and higher education.